The Dispute Resolution Review: Japan

 ix Litigation funding

 Litigation funding is not common in Japan, although some practitioners have begun discussions on this issue.
-The Japan Legal Support Centre provides legal aid (advance payment) to economically disadvantage persons.
+The Japan Legal Support Centre provides legal aid (advance payment) to economically disadvantaged persons.
 This is largely irrelevant to international commercial disputes because aid may not be provided to legal entities, although it is open to legally domiciled foreign nationals in Japan.

 i Conflicts of interest and Chinese walls

-The Attorney Act11 sets forth the rules on conflicts of interests of attorneys.
+The Attorney Act12 sets forth the rules on conflicts of interests of attorneys.
 Basic Rules on Duties of Practicing Attorneys, issued by the Japan Federation of Bar Associations, also set forth the rules on conflicts of interest.
 Depending on the nature of conflicts of interest, an attorney may be able to take on a certain case if he or she obtains the client's approval.
-A Chinese wall may, depending of the nature of the wall and the case, be regarded as one factor that the attorney belonging to a firm may use to assert that he or she can maintain impartiality.
+A Chinese wall may, depending on the nature of the wall and the case, be regarded as one factor that the attorney belonging to a firm may use to assert that he or she can maintain impartiality.

 ii Money laundering, proceeds of crime and funds related to terrorism

-The Japan Federation of Bar Associations amended the Rules Concerning Client Identity Verification and Record Preservation, etc.12 on 8 December 2017.
-Under these rules, an attorney is required to confirm the identification of the client with an identification card or certificate of corporate registration if he or she is requested by the client to manage the client's money or receives a deposit for not less than ¥2 million; or he or she is involved in certain categories of the client's transactions such as sales of real estate or corporate M&A. Receiving a deposit for the purpose of court proceedings, such as a filing fee or remittance of the settlement payment, and management activities as a bankruptcy trustee or an executor or the testator's will, etc., are exempted from such obligation.
+The Japan Federation of Bar Associations amended the Rules Concerning Client Identity Verification and Record Preservation, etc.13 on 8 December 2017.
+Under these Rules, an attorney is required to confirm the identification of the client with an identification card or certificate of corporate registration if he or she is requested by the client to manage the client's money or receives a deposit for not less than ¥2 million; or he or she is involved in certain categories of the client's transactions such as sales of real estate or corporate M&A. Receiving a deposit for the purpose of court proceedings, such as a filing fee or remittance of the settlement payment, and management activities as a bankruptcy trustee or an executor or the testator's will, etc., are exempted from such obligation.

 iii Data protection

 Pursuant to the Attorney Act, an attorney may, through the bar association to which he or she belongs, make enquiries to a public or private organisation related to the case to which the attorney has been retained.
 The public or private organisation may, in response to this enquiry based on the Attorney Act, disclose the requested personal information without obtaining advance consent of the principal.
-Further, under the Family Registry Act16 and the Act for Basic Register of Residents,17 certain professionals, including attorneys, are allowed to obtain the certificate of family registration and resident record related to the case to which the attorney has been retained.
+Further, under the Family Registry Act17 and the Act for Basic Register of Residents,18 certain professionals, including attorneys, are allowed to obtain the certificate of family registration and resident record related to the case to which the attorney has been retained.
 Attorneys who divulge the personal information to a third party or use the obtained personal information for purposes other than grounds for obtaining such personal information could be subject to disciplinary action.

 Documents and the protection of privilege

 The common law concept of attorney–client privilege is not recognised under Japanese law.
 However, attorneys have an obligation to keep secret information obtained in confidence in the course of their professional duties under the Attorney Act.
 Therefore, attorneys have the right to refuse to testify at court and are thus exempted from the disclosure obligation under the Code of Civil Procedure.
 Further, as explained in Section V.ii, documents that are created solely for the purpose of the holder's internal use are exempted from production in a civil case.
-Thus, the communication between the attorney and his or her client can be kept confidential to a similar extent as in common law jurisdictions in civil cases.
+Thus, the communication between the attorney and his or her client can be kept confidential to a similar extent as that found in common law jurisdictions in civil cases.

 ii Production of documents